MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 # Microsoft 365 Copilot adoption community in Viva Engage

-Viva Engage network admins and corporate communicators can now enable a new type of community specifically built for employees to ask questions, seek support from peers and IT admins, share best practices, and learn how best to use Microsoft 365 Copilot.
+Viva Engage network admins and corporate communicators can enable a new type of community specifically built to support adoption of Microsoft 365 Copilot.
+The community makes it easier for users to ask questions, seek support from peers and IT admins, and learn best practices.

 Access to the Copilot community setup is through a banner in the home feed.
-This landing page is discoverable to network admins and corporate communicators in tenants with Microsoft 365 Copilot licenses (specifically, Microsoft Copilot with Graph-grounded chat, Microsoft 365 Copilot in Productivity App, or Microsoft 365 Copilot in Microsoft Teams service plans).
+This landing page is discoverable to network admins and corporate communicators.

 >[!NOTE]
->The Copilot community is only available in Viva Engage premium.
-Both admins and users must have a Viva Suite or Communications and Communities license and a Microsoft 365 Copilot license.
+>The Microsoft 365 Copilot adoption community is only available in Viva Engage premium on tenants with Microsoft 365 Copilot licenses--specifically, Microsoft Copilot with Graph-grounded chat, Microsoft 365 Copilot in Productivity App, or Microsoft 365 Copilot in Microsoft Teams service plans.

 :::image type="content" source="/viva/media/engage/admin/engage-copilot-adoption-community-access.png>" alt-text="Screenshot shows access point for the Microsoft 365 Copilot adoption community.":::